danioche/CovidVsYou/Readme.md

 # CovidVsYou

 Covid cases data vs. you.

 What was you doing during the world was collapsing due the fucking virus?
 You were at Spain?
 Nice place.

 Celebrate that you are still here and review your moments against the pandemic curve at Spain.

+During this Christmas I was totally stunned with the data of the pandemic and probably this project was also like a therapy to me.

+Let's get back to the project itself.
 Two main datasets:
 * Covid Cases vs. your Photos

+The project is mainly an exercise on:
+ - How to build graphs from a CSV file in runtime
+ - How to extract the meta-information from photos
+ - Try to link both visually

 ## Description

 A simple project to visualize the Covid cases and how you cope this pandemic thanks to your photos.
-It's kind of annual overview, but this will depend on you.
+For me was a small project that made me think on what happened in 2021, kind of annual review/overview.

 ## Getting Started

+If you are interested to play with this.

 ### Dependencies

+The project is just one HTML file with some CSS and some Javascript linked.
+The project by itself will not send any data or store any data.

-* npm installed
+* node and npm installed
-* 3d.js (transparent for the user)
+* 3d.js (does not requires installation)
-* Awesome Fonts (transparent for the user)
+* Awesome Fonts (also a dependency that is just for icons)
-* exif-js (needs to be installed )
+* exif-js (needs to be installed with npm, is explained below)
+* Covid data (the data I got is from Spain, you could modify this easily)
+* Your photos: Once you will download this repository localy you should place your photos.
+The only information extracted will be the date (metadata /DateTimeDigitized/) and it won't be stored anywhere.

 ### Installing